ShawnCC/web615_contactbook_backend/README.md

 ## Setup ##

-The following are required as global depedencies:
+The following are required as global dependencies:

 * NodeJS

-To install the local depedencies for the app run ``` npm i ```
+To install the local dependencies for the app run ``` npm i ```

 ## Endpoints ##